 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION

-Is the proposed Generating Facility located in close proximity to the substation (i.e. <2.5 electrical line miles), and is the distribution line from the substation to the Customer composed of large conductor/cable (i.e. 600A class cable)?
+Is the proposed Facility located in close proximity to the substation (i.e. <2.5 electrical line miles), and is the distribution line from the substation to the Customer composed of large conductor/cable (i.e. 600A class cable)?

-Does the Generating Facility incorporate a time delay function to prevent reconnection of the generator to the system until system voltage and frequency are within normal limits for a prescribed time?
+Does the Facility incorporate a time delay function to prevent reconnection of the generator to the system until system voltage and frequency are within normal limits for a prescribed time?

-Is operational flexibility reduced by the proposed Generating Facility, such that transfer of the line section(s) of the Generating Facility to a neighboring distribution circuit/substation may trigger overloads or voltage issues?
+Is operational flexibility reduced by the proposed Facility, such that transfer of the line section(s) of the Generating Facility to a neighboring distribution circuit/substation may trigger overloads or voltage issues?

-Does the Generating Facility utilize UL 1741/IEEE 1547 Certified anti-islanding functions and equipment?
+Does the Facility utilize UL 1741/IEEE 1547 Certified anti-islanding functions and equipment?

 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION